Whether this is your first time organising an expedition or your hundredth, read our tips for organising your group’s DofE expedition.

-Check and set provisional dates for the expedition
+1. Set dates for the expedition

-Pick potential locations for the expedition
+2. Pick potential locations for the expedition

-Get your staff team confirmed
+3. Confirm your staff team

-Organise travel arrangements
+4. Organise travel arrangements

 Send a letter to the parents of all participants with details of the expedition, the cost (if not already included in enrolment process), and the details of transport.
 By getting these dates and arrangements out early to parents it’s easier to discover which participants are unable to make this date and what teams will be going out.
 Include a consent form with the letter to ensure all the details are gathered in advance.

-Expedition training for participants
+7. Run expedition training for participants

 Consider how the practice expedition went.
 Is there anything that needs changing prior to the qualifying expedition?
 Has all the kit been returned in good order?
 Were any training gaps evident with the participants during the practice?
 If so, consider putting on a refresher training session.
 Upload details of the practice using the Expedition Set Up function on eDofE for all participants who have attended.

-Route plans and final preparation for the qualifying expedition
+9. Plan routes and final preparation for the qualifying expedition

 This is a chance for the teams to make their route plans, menu plans and project plans for their final qualifying expedition.